natir/variantplaner/docs/usages.md

 ## vcf2parquet

-First step is convert vcf data in [parquet](https://en.wikipedia.org/wiki/Apache_Parquet) it's a column oriented format with better performance than indexed vcf.
+First step is to convert vcf data in [parquet](https://en.wikipedia.org/wiki/Apache_Parquet), it's a column oriented format with better performance than indexed vcf.

 We split vcf in two part on for variant information and another for genotype information.